 Electric Vans / Electric Van Reviews / Top 5 Electric Vans By Range

-So, you’ve decided that you’re ready to move over to an electric van.
+So you’ve decided that you’re ready to move over to an electric van.
 Great!
-But, which one do you go for?
+But which one do you go for?
 What do you need to look for to work out which is the best electric van for your operation?
 One of the most important factors for many is the range that the van can cover on a single charge.
 Our Van Expert Tim Cattlin takes a look at the top 5 electric vans by range, to help you make the right choice.

 OK, before we start, there are a couple of caveats we need to get out of the way.
 Firstly – range isn’t everything.
 You may also need maximum payload, the biggest load volume or a van with a powerful motor so you might need to compromise here and there to get the best possible combination.
-The second thing to bear in mind is that the new electric van landscape is constantly changing, with new and improved products being launched regularly and so whilst this article is bang up to date right now, rest assured it won’t be before too long – I’ll endeavour to update it periodically though.
+The second thing to bear in mind is that the new electric van landscape is constantly changing, with new and improved products being launched regularly, and so whilst this article is bang up to date right now, rest assured it won’t be before too long – I’ll endeavour to update it periodically though.

 Without further ado, let’s crack on with the top 5 electric vans by range.
 All figures are the manufacturer’s WLTP Combined Cycle test results as published, and do bear in mind that these numbers are for comparison purposes only, and in real world driving with a load on I’d expect that you’ll rarely achieve them.